Zuzanaczm/Digital_electronics_2/Labs/06-lcd/readme.md

-# Lab 6: YOUR_FIRSTNAME FAMILYNAME
+# Lab 6: Zuzana Czmelová

 Link to your `Digital-electronics-2` GitHub repository: